Feel-ix-343/Feel-ix-343/README.md

 # Felix Zeller

 Programming for dopamine.

 Barrington Computer Club Enjoyer: https://computerclub.dev

 My readmes are very descriptive and have MANY graphics!
-If any of my projects look intersting, I strongly recommend reading through them.
+If any of my projects look interesting, I strongly recommend reading through them.

 For example, here is a visual for the graph algorithm of [Webnav](https://github.com/Feel-ix-343/Web_Nav):